-As you know there are really many mobile apps in the market but less than 1% of apps will be considered financial successes.
-But do not despair, all is not yet lost.
+As you know there are really many mobile apps in the market but less than 1% of apps will be considered financial successful.
 According to Statista research, the number of apps in App Store and Google Play is about 2 mln.

 Number of apps available in leading app stores as of 3rd quarter 2018